nnamm/opengl_tutorial/README.md

 # OpenGL Tutorial

-This repo is for learning OpengGL & C++ using the following document.
+This repo is for learning OpenGL & C++ using the following document.

 [GLFW による OpenGL 入門](https://tokoik.github.io/GLFWdraft.pdf)

-My main development env is Pop!\_Os.
+My main development env is Windows(Ubuntu on WSL).
 I also use macOS as a sub.

-As of Jun 18, 2023, it does not work the same on macOS as it does on Linux...